dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ### `SO_TYPE`

-​              Gets the socket type as an integer (e.g., SOCK_STREAM).
+Gets the socket type as an integer (e.g., `SOCK_STREAM`).
 This socket option is read-only.

 ## Signals